mrova/simple-image/README.md

-I have nothink to say :)
+I have nothing to say :)